 Web browsers use the http protocol and modern ones can also use websockets.

-To publish and subscribe to an MQTT broker with a browser you will need to use JavaSript MQTT over websockets client.
+To publish and subscribe to an MQTT broker with a browser you will need to use a JavaSript MQTT over websockets client.

 Details of both methods including download links are here.